 While dogs can chew on their paws out of habit, the habit was usually initially started by a different, non-behavioral problem.
 Correcting that problem can result in a decrease and eventual stop to the troublesome chewing.

-How to Stop my Dog from Chewing his Paws
+How to Stop your Dog from Chewing his Paws.

 The specific steps you take to decrease the problem depend a lot on the original cause.
-So, let’s look at each possible cause in turn and discuss possible treatments.
+So, let’s look at each possible cause in turn and discuss possible dog paw chewing treatments.